testobsessed/magex/README.md

 - Pixie Dust Vials (pixd)

 The API for buying and selling is nearly identical.
 The only difference is the URL you address your POST command to (/orders/buy or /orders/sell).
 See the place_order.rb sample in client_sample_code for an example.

+All trades are made in gold pieces (whole gold pieces only; no fractions).
+Magex matches buy and sell orders to complete transactions.
+It also tracks market valuation for commodities traded on the market.

 ## Querying Your Account